Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Methods

-\textbf{Inference:} For a simple implementation of model inference using each foundation model's released pretrained weights with GPU support, our previous work~\cite{guo2024assessment} provides customized object-oriented python modules.
-Models were trained using Python 3.9 and PyTorch 2.0.1, with GPU acceleration provided by CUDA 11.7.
+\textbf{Implementations.} Both training and inference experiments were implemented using Python 3.9 and PyTorch 2.0.1, with GPU acceleration provided by CUDA 11.7.
 The experiments were conducted on an NVIDIA RTX A5000 GPU with 24GB of memory.
+For a simple implementation of model inference using each foundation model's released pretrained weights with GPU support, our previous work~\cite{guo2025assessment} provides customized object-oriented python modules.

-To maintain consistency in experimental settings and enable better comparison of fine-tuned performance, we applied the same oversampling factor \( \gamma_s = 0.85 \) across all experiments that used both ``good" and ``bad" image patches.
-Due to the imbalance between ``good" and ``bad" image patches, the number of training epochs was set to 50 for all fine-tuning experiments involving ``good" image patches, while experiments using only ``bad" image patches were trained for 25 epochs.
+During fine-tuning, to ensure consistency in experimental settings and enable meaningful comparison, we applied the same oversampling factor \( \gamma_s = 0.85 \) across all experiments that used both ``easy" and ``hard" patches.
+Due to the imbalance between ``easy" and ``hard" samples, the number of training epochs was set to 50 for all fine-tuning experiments involving ``easy" image patches, while experiments using only ``hard" image patches were trained for 25 epochs.
 The batch size was consistently set to 16 across all experiments.

-\textbf{Cellpose Training:} For training Cellpose using our true color images, we first converted the images into the format required for training the Cellpose nucleus model.
-Each image was converted into a 2-band format, where the first band represents the grayscale image and the second band consists entirely of zeros.
-This follows the default Cellpose nucleus model inference format, where the first channel is used for nuclei segmentation.
-Due to different loss convergence patterns in training Cellpose, the base learning rate was set to 0.1 for fine-tuning with only ``bad" image patches and 0.001 for fine-tuning that includes ``good" image patches.
-Other experimental settings are unchanged according to ~\cite{cellposs}.

-\textbf{StarDist Training:} The learning rate was maintained at 0.0003 (default), with all other settings unchanged as in~\cite{stardist}.
-In this work, the fine-tuned StarDist model can be converted and loaded into QuPath extension format for easy validation and labeling purposes.

-\textbf{CellViT Training:} The base learning rate was set to 0.0003, with a scheduling factor of 0.85 to gradually reduce the learning rate during training.
-HoVer-Net post-processing with equal weighting on each loss objective (excluding nuclei classification and tissue classification) was applied during training.
-The pretrained ViT\textsubscript{256} encoder and decoder were trained end-to-end, with no layers frozen.
-All other hyperparameters remained the same as in the original setting~\cite{cellvit}.
+Detailed information about model fine-tuning is provided in the Supplementary Experiments.